LEA VALLEY CATS PROTECTION.

 - Neutering – to support and encourage the neutering of cats and kittens.

 - Informing – to improve people’s understanding of cats and their care through education and advice.

 To do this, we operate a Local Helpline service on 0333 567 4746

 that is answered between 08.30 and 18.00 Monday to Friday and between 09.00 and 17.00 on Saturday.
 Outside these times, an answerphone service operates.
 If you leave a message, a volunteer will respond in due course.
 When you leave a message, please ensure that you tell us your full postcode and a telephone number

 so that we can contact you and deal with your enquiry properly; this is very important.

 PLEASE NOTE THAT, AS IS OFTEN THE CASE WITH CAT 'RESCUE' CHARITIES, NORMALLY ALL OUR FOSTER PLACES ARE FULL.
-THEREFORE, WE ARE RARELY ABLE TO TAKE CATS INTO CARE AT SHORT NOTICE; THE NORM IS THAT THERE WILL BE SOME LENGTH OF TIME BEFORE WE ARE ABLE TO CONSIDER ACCEPTING CATS.
+THEREFORE, WE ARE RARELY ABLE TO TAKE CATS INTO CARE AT SHORT NOTICE; THE NORM IS THAT THERE WILL BE SOME LENGTH OF TIME BEFORE WE ARE ABLE TO CONSIDER TAKING CATS INTO CARE.

 Please call the Helpline number: